"Formoterol" is a remedy that allows you to breathe deeply. Medicinal reference geotar Formoterol instructions for use

 Rarely: muscle cramps, myalgia, tachycardia, dizziness, agitation, anxiety, sleep disturbances, nervousness, increased bronchospasm.

-In some cases: hypersensitivity reactions (severe arterial hypotension, urticaria, angioedema, pruritus, exanthema), peripheral edema, change in taste.
+In some cases: hypersensitivity reactions (severe arterial hypotension, urticaria, angioedema, itching, exanthema), peripheral edema, changes in taste.

 Drug interactions

-You should not combine formoterol with adrenergic agonists, MAO inhibitors, tricyclic antidepressants (the risk of side effects from the cardiovascular system increases).
+You should not combine formoterol with adrenomimetic drugs, MAO inhibitors, tricyclic antidepressants (the risk of side effects from the cardiovascular system increases).

-With the simultaneous use of xanthine derivatives, GCS, diuretics increase the likelihood of hypokalemic action of the drug.
+With simultaneous use, xanthine derivatives, corticosteroids, and diuretics increase the likelihood of a hypokalemic effect of the drug.

-With the simultaneous use of quinidine, disopyramide, procainamide, phenothiazines, antihistamines, tricyclic antidepressants increase the risk of ventricular arrhythmias.
+With simultaneous use of quinidine, disopyramide, procainamide, phenothiazines, antihistamines, tricyclic antidepressants, they increase the risk of developing ventricular arrhythmias.

 (including in the form of eye drops) partially or completely block the effect of formoterol.